 Are you planning to apply for annual leave – or do you want to know how many days of annual leave you have?

 As an employee of Lund University, you are covered by various insurance policies, both at or on the way to your workplace, but also during business travel.

-Professional development and staff appraisals
+Professional and careers development and staff appraisals

 Staff appraisals are to be conducted annually with all employees.
 The appraisal is based on the goals of the organisation as well as your own individual goals.
 There are different ways to prepare for the staff appraisal as an employee.